- School & Youth

-One of two portraits done.
-Of rectangular format, a vertical portrait of a man half length, seated facing slightly to his right.
-He is wearing evening dress with a black cravat and white shirt, a black vest and coat with his right hand across his stomach, thumb inside the waistcoat.
+This portrait of a man is half length, seated facing slightly to his right and is one of a pair.
+He is wearing h a black stock and white shirt, a black vest and coat with his right hand across his stomach, thumb inside the waistcoat.
 He has black hair and blue eyes, dark brows and a high forehead.
 A portion of a red chair is visible to his left.
-It has a painted grain frame with gilded inner and outer lips.
+The portrait has a painted grain frame with gilding.

 paintings (visual works)

 oil paint (paint)

 "Mementos: Jewelry of Life and Love from Historic New England": Although it may be hard to tell from their somber expressions and black clothing, this is a wedding portrait.
 Local woodcarver Aaron Burnham married Lucy Cogswell eighteen months after the death of his first wife.
 In the eighteenth and nineteenth centuries, portraits of husbands and wives were often arranged to face one another when hung on a wall.